 Politically, however, Reza Shah forcibly abolished the wearing of the veil, took away the effective power of the Majles and did not permit any forms of free speech.
 With the outbreak of WW II, Reza Shah, wanting to remain neutral, refused to side with the Allies.

-1941 C.E. - In need of the Trans-Iranian railway to supply the Soviets with wartime materials, the Allies invaded and occupied Iran for the duration of the war.
-Reza Shah was forced to abdicate in favor of his son Mohammad Reza Pahlavi and died in South Africa in exile in 1944.
+USSR, Britain and other Commonwealth armed forces invaded & occupied Persia in 1941 during the Second World War in desperate need of the Trans-Iranian railway to supply the Soviets with wartime materials.
+The invasion lasted from 25 August to 17 September 1941 and was codenamed Operation Countenance.
+King Reza Shah was forced to abdicate in favor of his young son and died in South Africa in exile in 1944.

-1946 C.E. - An alliance between Iran and its neighbors created a great wall against Soviet expansion and under American pressure, the Soviet Union was forced to pull out of Iran’s northwestern province.
+An alliance between Iran and its neighbors in 1946 created a great wall against Soviet expansion called The Northern Tier, also known as the Central Treaty Organization.
+Under American pressure, the Soviet Union was forced to pull out of Iran’s northwestern province.
 It was the first and only time that Stalin gave back a WW II occupied territory.

-1951–1953 C.E. - Iran’s Majles passed a law sponsored by the nationalistic (soon to be prime minister) Dr. Mossadeq to nationalize Iran’s oil from British control.
+Iran’s Majles passed a law sponsored by the nationalistic (soon to be prime minister) Dr. Mossadeq to nationalize Iran’s oil from British control.
 The British, enraged by the threat to their oil concessions, froze all of Iran’s Sterling assets and took their case to the International Court of Justice.
 The Court ruled in Iran’s favor.
 Undeterred, the British placed a total trade embargo on Iran and enforced it with their navy, leading to the collapse of Iran’s economy.
-Citing the threat of a communist takeover, British Intelligence and the CIA sponsored a coup to topple Dr. Mossadeq’s democratically-elected government.
+Citing the threat of a communist takeover, During 1951–1953 the British Intelligence and the CIA sponsored a coup (Operation Boot & Operation Ajax ) to topple Dr. Mossadeq’s democratically-elected government.
 In the midst of the coup, the young Shah, having thought the plan had failed, left the country.
 Shortly thereafter, Dr. Mossadeq’s government was overthrown and the Shah was put back in power.

-1963–1973 C.E. -Iran experienced rapid economic growth and prosperity coupled with a relatively stable political climate.
+Iran experienced rapid economic growth and prosperity coupled with a relatively stable political climate during 1963–1973.
 Iran progressed by huge leaps and bounds in the seventies and was labeled by the West as an outstanding economic performer with record earnings and revenues.

 Iran’s infrastructure, public health and educational institutions were expanded.
 A number of highways, roads, bridges, railroad tracks, water and sewage projects, factories, schools, universities and hospitals were built.
 Iran’s military strength grew and its international prestige was enhanced.